 To uphold these core values, conduct that is meant to undermine the dignity or self-esteem of an individual, or which creates an intimidating, hostile, or offensive environment will not be tolerated.
 Please, be kind.

 What kind of content do you produce?

 How can I get involved with Renaissance Womanhood?

-- Comment on our blog posts and social media, because that way we know what you like and can create more content like it.
+- Comment on blog posts and social media, because that way I know what you like and can create more content like it.

-- If you’re in Toronto, come to one of our events.
-We’d love to have you!
+- If you’re in Toronto, come to an event.
+I’d love to have you!

 - Post your own content on Instagram and tag @renaissancewomanhood.
-We may feature it on our Instagram Page!
+I may feature it on our Instagram Page!

-While we offer documents on this website available for personal use (both free and paid), these documents are to be used at your own discretion.
+While I offer documents on this website available for personal use (both free and paid), these documents are to be used at your own discretion.

-These documents and the advice we offer on RenaissanceWomanhood.com are not legally binding, nor are we liable for any outcomes from said advice and documents.
-When you download any of our documents, you agree that you are liable for any outcomes from the documents, and you agree that Renaissance Womanhood, and any of it’s employees or associate are not responsible or liable for how you use the documents, or any outcome from the use of the documents.
+These documents and the advice I offer on RenaissanceWomanhood.com are not legally binding, nor am I liable for any outcomes from said advice and documents.
+When you download any of my documents, you agree that you are liable for any outcomes from the documents, and you agree that Renaissance Womanhood, and any of it’s employees or associates are not responsible or liable for how you use the documents, or any outcome from the use of the documents.

 Some links on RenaissanceWomanhood.com may be affiliate links, which provide a small commission, allowing me to further develop the website.
 This does not result in a higher price tag for you, not to worry!
 Thanks in advance for your support!